shancarter/ucb-dataviz-fall-2013/projects/index.md

 We've started a small timeline for project deadlnes and progress.

 By **Tuesday, Oct.
 22**, you should update your pitch page (or make a new one) with your final pitch for your project.
-Most of you will just choose one of your original pitches and incoporate our feedback from last week, but some of you may need to re-pitch a new idea or two.
+Most of you will just edit one of your original pitches and incoporate our feedback from last week, but some of you may need to re-pitch a new idea or two.

 Under your pitch, include the following: